tock/tock/doc/Networking_Stack.md

 ## Principles

 1. Keep the simple case simple
-   - Sending an IP packet via an established Thread network should not require a more complicated interface than send(destination, packet)
+   - Sending an IP packet via an established network should not require a more complicated interface than send(destination, packet)
    - If functionality were added to allow for the transmission of IP packets over the BLE interface, this IP send function should not have to deal with any